 To start off, I followed Modernist Cuisine's instructions for making pressure-cooked caramelized carrots, substituting the squash instead.
 This is what I ended up with:

-As it turns out, this is a phenomenon that Kenji has written about before in regards to sweet potatoes.
+As it turns out, this is a phenomenon that Kenji has written about before with regard to sweet potatoes.
 Just like the sweet potatoes that Kenji describes, butternut squash contains more complex starches that we don't necessarily perceive as sweet.
-As it cooks, those starches are broken down into more simple sugars that do taste sweet, but the process only happens at lower temperatures, between 130 and 170°F. Go above that, and the conversion of complex starches into more simple sugars comes to a halt.
+As it cooks, those starches are broken down into simpler sugars that do taste sweet, but the process only happens at lower temperatures, between 130 and 170°F (54 and 77°C).
+Go above that, and the conversion of complex starches into simpler sugars comes to a halt.

 That ends up being a problem in a pressure cooker: It gets too hot too quickly, and the flavor of the squash suffers as a result.

 Having established that the pressure cooker wasn't going to work for the squash portion of this recipe, I switched to roasting.
 I even did some test batches with baking soda on the roasted squash.
 Without a doubt, it sped up browning, but I didn't care for the flavors it added to the squash—there was still that strange whiff of pretzel.

 For this risotto, I knew I wanted a rich, sweet butternut squash flavor, and from my testing thus far, it was becoming clear that a classic roasting approach was going to be my way of getting there.